stellargraph/stellargraph/demos/link-prediction/README.md

 # Link Prediction demo

 The main.py script runs link prediction on a homogeneous or heterogeneous graph.
-When the graph is heterogeneous, it is treated as homogeneous for representation learning; in this case, the link prediction script can be thought of us a baseline for more advanced algorithms that do not simplify the input graph.
+When the graph is heterogeneous, it can optionally be treated as homogeneous for representation learning; in this case, the link prediction script can be thought of us a baseline for more advanced algorithms that do not simplify the input graph.

 In addition, for heterogeneous graphs, the link prediction script gives the user some control over what edge types to predict including a choice of filtering these edges by one of their attributes.
 Currently, the script only allows filtering by a date attribute in the format **dd/mm/yyyy**, e.g., *10/10/2005*.
-The edge attribute holding the date can be given any text label in the graph as stored on disk in EPGM format, e.g., 'date', 'timestamp', 'start date', etc.
+The edge attribute holding the date can be given any text label in the graph, e.g., 'date', 'timestamp', 'start date', etc.

 For example, given a heterogeneous network of with **people**, **products**, and links connecting people with products (**purchased**) and people with people (**friend**), then a user can ask that links of type **friend** be predicted.
 In addition,